-• On-Demand Treatment: The currently approved products for treatment of acute HAE attacks are all injectable products and include C1-INH replacement products such as human plasma-derived C1-INH concentrates (BERINERT, CINRYZE, and CETOR) or recombinant human C1-INH (RUCONEST); the bradykinin-B2-receptor antagonist icatibant (FIRAZYR, and available as a generic product); and, the plasma kallikrein inhibitor ecallantide (KALBITOR), which has been known to cause allergic reactions including anaphylaxis and must be administered by a doctor or nurse in a healthcare setting.
-Human plasma-derived C1-INH concentrate products are isolated from donated human plasma and historically have been impacted by supply shortages.
+• On-Demand Treatment: The currently approved products for treatment of acute HAE attacks are all injectable products and include C1-INH replacement products such as human plasma-derived C1-INH concentrates (BERINERT, CINRYZE, and CETOR) or recombinant human C1-INH (RUCONEST), the bradykinin-B2-receptor antagonist icatibant (FIRAZYR), and the plasma kallikrein inhibitor ecallantide (KALBITOR), which has been known to cause allergic reactions including anaphylaxis and must be administered by a doctor or nurse in a healthcare setting.
+The C1-INH concentrate products are isolated from donated human plasma and historically have been impacted by supply shortages.
 Subcutaneous, or s.c., icatibant is the only available bradykinin B2-receptor antagonist indicated for treatment of acute HAE attacks Type 1 or Type 2 with C1-INH deficiency.
 In acute HAE attacks, icatibant has been shown to provide a significantly faster onset of relief than placebo (2.0 h versus 19.8 h).
 Icatibant is recommended as a first-line treatment option for the treatment of acute HAE attacks in patients with HAE.

-• Prophylactic Treatment: Currently approved prophylactic therapies for HAE include C1-INH replacement products, such as intravenously delivered CINRYZE and subcutaneously delivered HAEGARDA/ BERINERT 2000/3000 (both of which require twice-weekly injections); the monoclonal antibody plasma kallikrein inhibitor lanadelumab-flyo (TAKHZYRO); and the recently approved small-molecule plasma kallikrein inhibitor berotralstat (ORLADEYO).
+• Prophylactic Treatment: Currently approved prophylactic therapies for HAE include C1-INH replacement products, such as intravenously delivered CINRYZE and subcutaneously delivered HAEGARDA/BERINERT 2000/3000 (both of which require twice-weekly injections), and the monoclonal antibody and plasma kallikrein inhibitor lanadelumab-flyo (TAKHZYRO).
 Current treatment guidelines recommend against the use of the traditional oral medications for HAE, such as antifibrinolytics (tranexamic acid or epsilon aminocaproic acid) for HAE due to their limited efficacy.
 Attenuated androgens (e.g. danazol, stanozolol, and oxandrolone) are recommended only as second-line treatments for the prevention of HAE attacks, since there are numerous contraindications, therapeutic class adverse events, or AEs, and overall suboptimal control of HAE in many patients.
 The use of attenuated androgens is limited by numerous safety issues, including seborrhea, altered libido, depression, fatigue, menstrual abnormalities, and masculinization.

-To our knowledge, three other angioedema-specific oral medications for acute, as well as prophylactic, use are in clinical development.
+To our knowledge, three other angioedema-specific oral medications for acute, as well as prophylactic, use are in clinical development, and one, ORLADEYO (also known as berotralstat or BCX7353), was approved in the U.S. in the fourth quarter of 2020.
 All of these are kallikrein inhibitors.
 The angioedema-specific oral medications which, to our knowledge, are currently in clinical development, include: